A Conditional Distribution Equality Testing Framework using Deep Generative Learning: Introduction

-To address these challenges, we leverage tools from modern generative learning to develop a general and flexible framework that can, in principle, incorporate any conditional generative learning method and two-sample testing approach.
-Unlike \cite{hu2023two} and \cite{chen2024biased}, our proposed method avoids the delicate density-ratio estimation, thus it can still work well for imbalanced data.
-Theoretically, we derive a minimax lower bound for statistical inference in testing the equality of two conditional distributions.
-We also show that the rates of some tests within our proposed framework can attain this lower bound, either exactly or up to an iterated logarithmic factor.
+To address the challenge in imbalanced cases, in this paper, we leverage tools from modern generative learning and the data splitting technique to develop a general and flexible framework that can, in principle, incorporate any conditional generative learning method and two-sample testing approach.
+State-of-the-art conditional generative learning methods include conditional generative adversarial networks \citep{zhou2023deep}, mixture density networks \citep[MDNs,][]{zhou2023testing}, conditional flow matching, and conditional diffusion model \citep{lipman2023flow}, among many others.
+Regarding two-sample testing approaches, they include: (1) rank-based tests \citep{vardi2000multivariate,Rousson2002}, integral probability metric-based tests \citep{baringhaus2004new,szekely2004testing,Ramdas:Trillos:Cuturi:2017} and so on.
+Unlike the aforementioned methods, our proposed method can avoid the delicate density-ratio estimation or distribution learning using the merged data, thus it can still work well for imbalanced data.

-Our methodological and theoretical contributions can be summarized as follows: \begin{itemize} \item We develop a general and flexible framework to test the equality of two conditional distributions.
-Our framework can accommodate both multivariate response and high-dimensional covariates, and it is particularly useful when the two samples are imbalanced.